andreasjansson/greger.el/README.md

 </safe-shell-commands>
 ```

 This will append the safe commands description to your existing system prompt.
+The commands listed in `<safe-shell-commands>` are extracted as metadata and used by the shell-command tool to skip permission prompts.

 ## Available Models